-Once I realized the connection between the harm that was inflicted upon me and the harm I caused others it was a huge step forward in my healing process.
-I could see how being spanked as a child made me internalize aggression and create a belief that it’s okay for people who love me to hit me or harm me and for me to hit and harm people.
+Once I realized the connection between the harm that was inflicted upon me and the harm I caused others, it was a huge step forward in my healing process.
+I could see how being spanked as a child made me internalize aggression and created a belief that it’s okay for people who love me to hit me or harm me and for me to hit and harm people.

 Here is some information on this topic to educate, empower and support you on your journey.